 For a couple of years now my sister Stacy has been begging Britton and I to listen to the Dave Ramsey CDs.
 We put it off and put it off because we were students and didn't have any money to budget anyways.
 And we didn't want to listen to him tell us not to get student loans, which was the only way to get out of Rexburg as fast as possible.
 Eventually we relented and listened to his course.
-Since Britton has gotten a job, we've "gone Dave Ramsey."
+Since Britton has gotten a job, we've "gone Dave Ramsey."Because we're living with my gracious parents, we will be able to pay off our student loans in less than a year.

 Let me tell you, this guy makes sense.
 Here's the baby steps to his program.